matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 https://signal.org/blog/private-contact-discovery/) is considered impractical for a federated network, as it requires specialized hardware.

-k-anonymity was considered as an alternative, in which the identity server would never receive a full hash of a 3PID that it did not already know about.
+k-anonymity was considered as an alternative approach, in which the identity server would never receive a full hash of a 3PID that it did not already know about.
 While this has been considered plausible, it comes with heightened resource requirements (much more hashing by the identity server).
 The conclusion was that it may not provide more privacy if an identity server decided to be evil, however it would significantly raise the resource requirements to run an evil identity server.
 Discussion and a walk-through of what a client/identity-server interaction would look like are documented [in this Github comment](https://github.com/matrix-org/matrix-doc/pull/2134#discussion_r298691748).

 Additionally, a radical model was also considered where the first portion of